dinobertoli/dino-bertoli/Personal User Manual.md

 Volume setting seems to be permanently stuck slightly too high

-Can be a bit sloppy and gloss over details
+Prefer to stay high-level, which means I can sometimes gloss over details

 Sometimes take things personally that I shouldn't
 # How you can help Daniel